Dgsc23/data-science-health-ai-portfolio/README.md

 ---

 ## 🚀 Complete Project Portfolio & Demos

+> **All code and outputs below are demo/pseudocode only.
+Production code and clinical data are proprietary—contact for secure review or collaboration.**

 | Project                                    | Tech Stack                        | Impact / Key Outcome                              | Demo / Code                      |
 |---------------------------------------------|-----------------------------------|---------------------------------------------------|-----------------------------------|